This post may contain affiliate links. Read our disclosure policy here.

 How to Make White Wine Vinaigrette

-You can make this White Wine Vinaigrette with the blender or chop the garlic and give everything a good shake in a jar.
+You can make this white wine vinaigrette with a blender or chop the garlic and give everything a good shake in a jar.
 Both methods are super simple:

-Make the salad dressing by placing all ingredients, except the olive oil, inside a blender.
-Blend until smooth. - Add olive oil
+- Blend the ingredients, except the olive oil, in a blender until smooth.

-With the blender running, slowly pour the olive oil into the smooth dressing until it’s emulsified -once it looks creamy.
-Alternatively, you can finely chop the garlic clove, combine all ingredients inside a mason jar, and shake generously. - Store
+- Pour the olive oil slowly with the blender running until it's emulsified -once it looks creamy.
+Alternatively, you can finely chop the garlic clove, combine all ingredients inside a mason jar, and shake generously.

-Transfer the salad dressing into a salad dressing container or pitcher and refrigerate until ready to serve for up to a week.
+- Store the vinaigrette in a salad dressing container or pitcher and refrigerate until ready to serve for up to a week.

 Storing Homemade Vinaigrette